efrareal/Basic-Monitor/README.md

 # ip_monitor.py
 This script performs the actual ping and appends the ping response in a txt file.
 Also if there are 4 missing pings in a row the scripts sends the email.

+# Main-Graph.py
+This is the Main script to plot teh stored information